Hamahiga Island: History

 During the Sanzan period, Hamahiga and the rest of the Yokatsu Islands were under the control of Chūzan.
 By the 15th century, Chūzan had united the Okinawa Islands, forming the Ryukyu Kingdom.

 In 1879, Japan annexed the Ryukyu Kingdom, turning it into Okinawa Prefecture.
 Hamahiga was a part of this prefecture until the end of World War II, when Okinawa in its entirety were placed under the United States Civil Administration of the Ryukyu Islands from 1950 to 1972.
 After the Okinawa Reversion Agreement, Hamahiga was once again placed under the administration of Japan.

 Culture

 Hamahiga Island is notable for its preservation of Okinawan culture.
 This can be seen in the widespread usage of both traditional cuisine and architecture.

 In the Ryukyuan religion, it's believed that the creation goddess, Amamikyu, and her partner, Shinerikyu, lived in a cave in southern Hamahiga after creating the Okinawa Islands.
 Amamikyu's tomb is also said to be in Hamahiga.
+Utaki dedicated to them are found on the island.